MapsPeople/docs/src/content/map/positioning/cisco-dna.md

 }
 ```

 If all of the three above mentioned strings can be acquired, you can ask our endpoint for a CiscoDNA Device ID string.
-A device ID is only available if there has been a recorded positioning for the device, in the past 24 hours.
+A device ID is only available if there has been a recorded positioning for the device in the past 24 hours.
 We will implement this as a new method into our `CiscoDNAPositionProvider`.

 <a href="https://github.com/MapsPeople/MapsIndoors-Android-Examples/blob/main/MapsIndoorsSamples/app/src/main/java/com/mapspeople/mapsindoorssamples/ui/positioning/CiscoDNAPositionProvider.kt#L101-L134">CiscoDNAPositionProvider.kt</a>